 We serve His kingdom, not our own.
 His kingdom does not exclude others at the expense of our own comfort but reaches out to all peoples to make disciples of the Great King, Jesus our Lord (Matthew 28:18-20).

 Evangelicals need a clear theology of evangelical political involvement.
 We must understand the correlation between God’s mission in the world and our political responsibility.

 We must engage the disorder and amorality in our societies, but in the Spirit of love, justice and humility that is seen in the Lord of all, Jesus Christ, whom we serve and follow.
 This must include obeying God before the rulers of our day (Acts 5:29).
 Our citizenship is in heaven (Philippians 3:20), but our mission is on earth and in the assignments and localities God has given (Matthew 6:10; Acts 17:26).

 We invite our fellow Evangelicals to discuss these issues in these politically turbulent and conflicted days.

 Dr. Johannes Reimer is professor for mission studies and intercultural theology at Ewersbach University of Applied Arts, Germany, and professor extraordinarius of missiology at the University of South Africa.
 Phil Wagler is North American network coordinator for the World Evangelical Alliance’s Peace & Reconciliation Network and lead pastor of Kelowna Gospel Fellowship in British Columbia.
 Photo of game letters by Wokandapix on Pixabay.
-This blog series is produced in collaboration with the Peace & Reconciliation Network, an initiative of the World Evangelical Alliance.
+This blog series is produced in collaboration with the WEA PRN.
 Read all the posts at faithtoday.ca/reconciling.